Be a pineapple: Stand tall, wear a crown, and be sweet on the inside.

 Now, let’s establish that I am referring to the full slogan and not the short “Be a pineapple” phrase that everyone likes to say as well.
 Be a pineapple is up in the air and I saw many people say it long before the full quote in question was unleashed into the world.

-As I searched high and low for the author of this infamous pineapple quote, I found some other great quotes.
-One quote even connects the pineapple and photography.
+As I searched high and low for the author of this infamous pineapple quote, I found some other great pineapple quotes.
+One of them even connects the pineapple and photography.

 Mr. Dith’s theory of photojournalism: “You have to be a pineapple.
 You have to have a hundred eyes.”